 If you are considering divorce as the primary wage-earner or the lower-earning spouse, you deserve to know the legal, financial, and tax implications of spousal support and be compensated appropriately for your contributions and support.

 You should be able to move on from an unhappy marriage without fear of financial insecurity.
-The Gentry Law Firm helps you achieve your post-divorce goals with customized strategies for negotiating and enforcing spousal support payments.
+Our Marietta divorce lawyers help you achieve your post-divorce goals with customized strategies for negotiating and enforcing spousal support payments.